Repairing a Database

 MENU: FILE > REPAIR DATABASE

 The database repair routine compacts databases to save space and recovers from certain types of file corruption.
 However, situations such as physical damage to the data storage media (hard drive or disks) or accidentally deleting files cannot be fixed by database repair routine.

-WARNING: IN NO CASE SHOULD YOU RELY SOLELY ON EFORMS' DATABASE REPAIR ROUTINE TO PROTECT YOUR DATA FROM ACCIDENTAL DAMAGE OR ANY OTHER LOSS OR CORRUPTION.
+WARNING: IN NO CASE SHOULD YOU RELY SOLELY ON EFORMS' DATABASE REPAIR ROUTINE TO PROTECT YOUR DATA FROM ACCIDENTAL DAMAGE, LOSS OR CORRUPTION.
 YOU ARE RESPONSIBLE FOR ENSURING THAT BACKUPS OF YOUR DATA ARE MADE ON A REGULAR, SYSTEMATIC BASIS.

 When to repair a database

 eForms regularly checks the validity of its files and will report any corruption found.
 This could occur if your computer restarted without exiting eForms.
 If you run out of disk space you may also experience some problems with the data, in which case you should increase disk space before proceeding with the database repair.

 If you get an error message about a corrupted database, you should use the Repair Database to attempt to correct the damage.
 Before using this tool we recommend that you make a backup copy of your database and ensure that no other users have that database in use.